 Several controllers available here can run directly on the RPi.
 E.g. OpenHAB and PiDome.

-git clone https://github.com/mysensors/MySensors.git cd MySensors
+git clone https://github.com/mysensors/MySensors.git --branch master cd MySensors

 A list of options to set the gateway is available by running the command:

-In options that requires a pin number, use the Raspberry Pi physical pin number and not the GPIO numbers.
+Note: In options that requires a pin number, use the Raspberry Pi physical pin number and not the GPIO numbers.

 If you are running a controller on the Raspberry Pi that doesn't support communication with the gateway through ethernet, you can use a virtual serial port:

---my-gateway=serial --my-serial-is-pty --my-serial-pty=/dev/ttyMySensorsGateway
+--my-gateway=serial --my-serial-is-pty --my-serial-port=/dev/ttyMySensorsGateway